 2. Digital supply chain

 Ensuring on-time delivery is a key differentiating factor for companies in the e-commerce space.
-As a result, the successful management of extreme market and spiked-demand has become the new focus area, optimizing the supply chain management process for these companies, and playing a critical role in ensuring efficient and faster delivery models.
-Technological innovations are also enabling other critical areas of supply chain, such as:
+The successful management of extreme market and spiked-demand has, therefore, become the new focus area, optimizing the supply chain management process for these companies and playing a critical role in ensuring efficient and faster delivery models.
+Technological innovations are also enabling other critical areas of the supply chain, such as:

 - Port management (autonomous freight shuttle debuts),

 - Brand protection (invisible digital markers to help fight counterfeit products),

 - Warehouse management (robot technology for collaborative automated order picking),

 - Infrastructure (deploying drones to inspect bridges), and